exapsy/vulkan/README.md

 - Graphics programming
 - Game engines
 - Low level Performance
-- How to get as much juice out of that bad boi GPU and CPU
+- How to get as much juice out of that bad boi

 ## WHY